abadger/priorityqueue/README.rst

 priorityqueue.py
 ----------------

 This is our baseline.
-It uses the stdlib's `queue.PriorityQueue` with additions to work honor insertion-order.
+It uses the stdlib's `queue.PriorityQueue` with additions to honor insertion-order.
 The internet notes that this is slower than custom code based on `heapq` because it is thread-safe.
 That's understandable.
 I wish that the stdlib implementation had insertion-order builtin, though.
 If it did, then you could probably use this out of the box in the